rakibulhasanshakil/summer-wbt-2025/Hotel_ManagemenT_System/README.md

 1. Ensure XAMPP is running.
 2. Test user registration, login, room booking, and password reset.
 3. Test admin dashboard functionalities.
-4. Check responsiveness of the pages on desktop and mobile.
+4. Check responsiveness of the pages on desktop.